liquidev/datarray/README.md

     inc numberOfWarriors

 # b.1) use Element[T] as a proxy for easier access
+reset numberOfWarriors
 for ant in antColony:
   ant{name} = "joe"
   if ant{isWarrior}:
     inc numberOfWarriors

 # b.2) use Element[T] with dot operators
+reset numberOfWarriors
 for ant in antColony:
   ant.name = "joe"
   if ant.isWarrior:
     inc numberOfWarriors

+for ant in antColony:
+  ant.name = sample ["joe", "josh", "dave"]
+  ant.color = sample ["red", "green", "blue"]
+  ant.isWarrior = rand(1.0) < 0.5
+  ant.age = int32 rand(1 ..
+3)

+# it is also possible to select specific fields from the datarray.
+# select() is essentially just syntax sugar over ith()

+var numChosen = 0
+for i, (age, color) in select antColony: if age > 1 and color == "red":
+    inc numChosen
+echo numChosen

 ```

 In all of these examples, datarray does some memory magic to turn `Ant` into